 It's down past something aptly crumbling and previously agricultural to a popular spot with the former brewery buildings providing the backdrop to Frank's Bridge, named after some old brewer or other, they say.

 They used to haul coffins over the bridge on their way up to the burial grounds in town.
-You too can haul yourself, coughing, as you arrive from Shap on day 5 of the Coast to Coast walk.
+You too can haul yourself, coughing, as you arrive from Shap on day five of the Coast to Coast walk.

 You know?
 Wainwright's 190-mile cross country from West Cumbria to the North Sea at Yorkshire?